reactjs/react.dev/src/content/learn/passing-props-to-a-component.md

 </Note>

-Now you can read these props inside the `Avatar` component.
+Now you can read these props inside the `Avatar` Component.

 ### Step 2: Read props inside the child Component {/*step-2-read-props-inside-the-child-component*/}